JoeMoon1506

 Role: Starting right-sided player

-Josh Fitzpatrick is a hard-working wide player with huge potential and will start on the right-hand side as a natural winger or inside player.
+Josh Fitzpatrick is a hard-working wide attacking midfielder with huge potential and will start on the right-hand side of King’s front three.

 His profile suits the system well.
-Aggression of 13, Work Rate of 12, Acceleration of 13 and Natural Fitness of 13 make him a high-energy, high-upside option.
+Aggression of 13, Work Rate of 12, Acceleration of 13 and Natural Fitness of 13 give him the energy and intensity needed to press aggressively, recover quickly and attack space as soon as Cork win the ball back.

 The raw ingredients are excellent.
-Fitzpatrick should get significant minutes, and his development could be one of the defining storylines of the first season.
+Fitzpatrick has the pace, appetite and work ethic to become one of Cork’s key transition weapons, and his development could be one of the defining storylines of the first season.

 Key Fact: Scored his first professional goal with a long-range winner against Galway United, ending Cork City’s 14-game league winless run.